onflow/flow-go/pkg/language/docs/language.md

 **Private** means the declaration is only accessible/visible in the current and inner scopes.
 For example, a private field can only be accessed by functions of the type is part of, not by code that uses an instance of the type in an outer scope.

 **Public** means the declaration is accessible/visible in all scopes, the current and inner scopes like for private, and the outer scopes.
 For example, a private field in a type can be accessed using the access syntax on an instance of the type in an outer scope.
+This does not allow the declaration to be publicly writeable though.

-By default, everything is private.
-The `pub` keyword is used to make declarations public.
+**By default, everything is private.** The `pub` keyword is used to make declarations publicly readable.

 The `(set)` suffix can be used to make variables also publicly writable.